Marie Byrd Land: Geography and geology

 Adjacent to the continent, Marie Byrd Land is bordered by the Amundsen Sea in the east and the Ross Sea and Ross Ice Shelf in the west.
 Mountain ranges are prominent along and near the coastline with a few exceptions.
 Marie Byrd Land is covered by the vast West Antarctic Ice Sheet (WAIS).
 The WAIS in Marie Byrd Land drains off the continent to the east into the Ross Ice Shelf via seven ice streams.
 Along the coast of the Southern Ocean and the Amundsen Sea, ice drains via glaciers, the major one being the Thwaites.
-West Antarctica and Marie Byrd Land have elevations of up to 1500 to 2000 meters on the surface of the WAIS.
-In contrast, East Antarctica has interior elevations on its ice sheet of over 4000 meters.
+West Antarctica and Marie Byrd Land have elevations of up to 1.5 to 2 kilometers on the surface of the WAIS.
+In contrast, East Antarctica has interior elevations on its ice sheet of over 4 kilometers.

 The West Antarctic Rift System (WARS) that evolved over the last hundred million years, includes all or part of Marie Byrd Land.
 The WARS extends from the Ross Sea continental shelf east into Marie Byrd Land.
 The ice streams and glaciers that drain the WAIS have been proposed to follow rift valleys, now buried by ice, which formed in the WARS.
 The WARS contains a volcanic province with volcanoes active from the Eocene epoch to a few thousand years ago.

 A mantle plume was discovered deep below Marie Byrd Land.
 Heat from the plume has been proposed responsible for uplift of a significant portion of West Antarctica to form the Marie Byrd Land Dome.

 A digital map of Antarctica includes the geology of Marie Byrd Land.
 The geologic history of Marie Byrd Land in West Antarctica was summarized in a 2020 publication.